msrocka/dbdo/README.md

 The commands are:

+    add [zolca] [name?]
+    add a zolca file, optionally under a new name, to the dbdo store

-    add   [db]           - add a database to openLCA del   [db]           - delete the database from the store help                 - show this help
+    del   [db]           - delete the database from the store help                 - show this help
     imp   [zolca]        - import a zolca file into the local store